-(10) Any sum ordered to be paid under subsection (9)(b) shall be treated for the purposes of enforcement, in lieu of any other fine that the court could impose, as if it were a fine imposed on conviction.
+(10) Any sum ordered to be paid under subsection (9)(b) shall be payable to the Department, in addition to any fine that the court may impose.

 (11) Any person who is disqualified from having custody of a dog by virtue of an order under subsection (6)(b) may, at any time after the end of a period of one year beginning with the date of the order, apply to the court that made it for an order terminating the disqualification.